pascalburki/kmeans-regime-detection/progress_log.md

 Cluster 1 represents elevated volatility with the best returns Cluster 2 represents elevated volatility with the worst returns
 Script: visualization/july18_cluster_plots.py

+## July 19 2026
+Plotted regime assignment over time, switched from cluster vs date scatter to returns vs date scatter (colored by cluster) for better readability Confirmed average return/volatility per regime from July 11 groupby COVID (early to mid 2020) shows the most extreme swings in both directions, largest single drop and largest single spike in the whole 2018 to 2023 range Cluster 0 (calm) forms a dense, near continuous band throughout, rarely interrupted
+Clusters 1/2 (rally/crash) recur periodically across all years, not just 2020, with a secondary smaller spike of activity around 2022 Regime behavior suggests that the most volatile period was mid 2020 during COVID, with a secondary but smaller period of elevated volatility in 2022, likely tied to energy price shocks and rate hikes
+Script: visualization/july19_regime_timeline.py